 1. Prevent Heat-Loss

-The best way to keep your home warm in winter is by preventing heat loss.
+Preventing heat loss is the best way to keep your home warm in winter.
 If you seal off the cracks and holes where cold air can come in, it will be much easier to heat up your house and won’t cost as much as heating up a room that’s already cold.
 You will be able to maintain a steady temperature inside your room without having to turn on the heater for hours together!
 Also, if you’re going away for a few days or so, don’t forget to keep all the doors and windows closed so that no hot air escapes from your home.

 2. Invest in Some Insulation Materials